thewatermethod/thewatermethod.com/posts/baron-larkhill.md

 _[Cursed Blood](/tags/cursed-blood/) is the codename for a Castlevania inspired setting of psychoactive horror._

-Cursed Blood posits a world ruled by vampires, referred to the Nobility.
+Cursed Blood posits a world ruled by vampires, referred to as the Nobility.
 We originally started by creating characters for the game [Miserable Secrets by Rose Bailey](https://www.drivethrurpg.com/product/245941/Miserable-Secrets), as we were looking to play in a Castlevania style world.
 As time went on, it tended to bend towards a sort of horror inflected OSR experience.
 That is because of the kind of play I favor, which is heavy on discovering the world and the lore held within through exploration and problem solving.

 My initial conception of the game, though, was that the player characters would inhabit the city of Basarab, a riverside city sandwiched between two powerful yet different members of the Nobility, and that the game would consist of politicking and adventuring in this city which was forever under threat of invasion and domination.
 I know better at this point in my game playing career to complain about things not going as I imagined.